nuuuwan/news_lk3_data/README.md

 *2024-04-07 13:57:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/Tomorrows-total-solar-eclipse-not-visible-to-Sri-Lanka/108-280322) · `en`

-Colombo, April 7 (Daily Mirror)- Though there are two lunar eclipses and two solar eclipses this year, Sri Lnakns will not be able to see any of them said Prof. Chandana Jayaratne, the Director of the Astronomy and Space Science Unit, Department of Physics, Colombo University, and the Chairman of the Arthur C. Clarke Institute for Modern Technologies.
+Colombo, April 7 (Daily Mirror)- Though there are two lunar eclipses and two solar eclipses this year, Sri Lankans will not be able to see any of them said Prof. Chandana Jayaratne, the Director of the Astronomy and Space Science Unit, Department of Physics, Colombo University, and the Chairman of the Arthur C. Clarke Institute for Modern Technologies.

 On 8 April 2024, there will be a total solar eclipse, a very famous eclipse in the world, and in particular the USA, to the extent that some schools in the USA will be closed on the eclipse day.